THE

 who knows that they are inseparably connected.”17

-The concept of nantariyakatva is perhaps explicated by Dignaga in the form of trairupya.
-The term nantariyakartha
+the concept of nantariyakatva is perhaps explicated by dignaga in the form of trairupya. the term nantariyakartha

 implies presence of hetu in the paksa,